Flamingods

 Flamingods are a four-piece alternative rock band from London and Bahrain founded by Kamal Rasool in 2010.
-The band's other members are Karthik Poduval, Sam Rowe and Charles Prest (a fifth member, Craig Doporto, operated with the band from 2011-2016).
+The band's other members are Karthik Poduval, Sam Rowe and Charles Prest (a fifth member, Craig Doporto, operated with the band from 2011 to 2016).

 The band weaves through genres of psychedelia, new wave, electronica and punk whilst notably taking influence from their unique cultural heritages.
 They are known for rotating positions during their live sets, with each member swapping instruments in between tracks, moving around and evolving as the set goes on.

 History

 The band grew up together in Bahrain, playing music in various guises since the age of sixteen.
 When Rasool moved to London to study music, he recruited his friends from Bahrain who were also studying in the UK.
 During ATP festival in 2010, the band played together for the first time.
 In 2010 and 2011, the group released two EPs entitled Sun and Away.

 Flamingods' debut album, Sun, was released in 2013 by indie label Art is Hard.
 The album was a reimagining of their EP of the same name.
 The single "Quesso" featured ex-Ponytail member Dustin Wong on lead guitar.
 Around this time, the UK government put in place new visa laws which forced Rasool to move back to his home country of Bahrain after university.